Article by: Content Team

 In one study (1), 109 trainee soldiers had hormone levels monitored while undertaking intense military training to see the human response to acute, realistic military stress, and the findings were pretty conclusive.

 "Cortisol significantly increased during the captivity experience and was greatest after subjects' exposure to interrogations.
 Cortisol remained significantly elevated at recovery.
 Testosterone was significantly reduced within 12 hours of captivity.
-Reductions of both total and free T4 and total and free T3 were observed, as were increases in thyrotropin" (Wang S, Mason J, Southwick SM, Fox P, Hazlett G, Charney DS, Greenfield G).
+Reductions of total and free T4 and total and free T3 were observed, as were increases in thyrotropin" (Wang S, Mason J, Southwick SM, Fox P, Hazlett G, Charney DS, Greenfield G).

 Study: Men With High Cortisol are More Likely to Get ED

-One other study (2) looked at 105 men between the ages of 35 and 72 and compared cortisol, testosterone levels, and incidence of erectile dysfunction.
+One other study (2) looked at 105 men between the ages of 35 and 72 and compared cortisol, testosterone levels, and erectile dysfunction.
 Testosterone levels start to decline as a male reaches around 35 years old, but cortisol does not.
 The study determined that men with high cortisol levels were more likely to suffer from ED.

 "One reason why E.D. occurred in patients with high cortisol levels is because cortisol is increased by stress.
 It is known that the blood cortisol level increases at the same time as the blood norepinephrine level when sympathetic nervous activity is dominant.
 Sympathetic nervous activity has a restraining effect on erection, and sexual function is thought to be reduced under stress.
 Our results indicate that increases in plasma and salivary cortisol may play causative roles in E.D. induced by social stress."